tomkom/pyGeoInfoVS/README.md

 ## Motivation - a personal take

-This shootout has been put up here by me (Martin Tomko, @dinomirMT, www.tomko.org) based on a few main sore points:
+This excercise is based on a few main sore points many of use experience:

-- I need to teach beginner GIScience students how to make reasonable spatial visualizations, as part of a Spatial Information Programming course.
+- We need to teach beginner GIScience students how to make reasonable spatial visualizations, as part of a Spatial Information Programming course.
 This is not a core spatial visualization course, we have maybe 2 hours for visualization and the need to integrate some map outputs, and some statistical graphs throughout.
-- I need to provide some relatoively appealing maps for my research publications.
+- W need to provide some relatively appealing maps for research publications.
 This research is typically NOT about visualization, so meaningful defaults or simple way to add all necessary parameters is necessary.
-Visualization magicians would certainly produce better outputs with maual tweakings, but that is tuypically not needed to demonstrate whether my contributions are meaningful or work.
+Visualization magicians would certainly produce better outputs with maual tweakings, but that is typically not needed to demonstrate whether our contributions are meaningful and work.

 In both of these use cases, I am sick and tired of patching a single story based on a heterogenous assortment of libraries that I have to use - I would like one library that somehow covers most (not all).
 In teaching, this is an absolute requirement, in particular as it is a nightmare to maintain teaching materials and code from eyar to year, and track the maturity of libraries.